 As an emollient, Lecithin also has the capacity to soften and moisturize.
 The fatty acids present in lecithin help seal in moisture by creating a barrier on the skin.
 This also protects the skin from unwanted elements.

-2. Avocado oil improves certain skin conditions
+2. Using avocado oil improves certain skin conditions

 Eczema and psoriasis affect a lot of people, and some may not even realize the exact condition they're dealing with.
 Both can make your skin itchy, red, and inflamed, causing a lot of discomfort and frustration.